Cambridge Biomedical Campus: MRC Laboratory of Molecular Biology

 The LMB is a molecular biology research institute funded by the UK Medical Research Council.
 It was founded in Cambridge in 1947 as the Unit for Research on the Molecular Structure of Biological Systems and moved to a site adjacent to Addenbrooke's Hospital in 1962.
 A 27,000m^{2} replacement building close to the previous site was completed in 2012 and opened in May 2013.

 Scientists based at the laboratory have won twelve Nobel Prizes including the 1962 prize (Physiology or Medicine) awarded for the discovery of the double-helix structure of DNA.

 Cambridge Stem Cell Institute

 The Cambridge Stem Cell Institute (CSCI) is an institute dedicated to the research on stem cell biology, and is part of the University of Cambridge.
 It includes around 30 University-based Principal Investigators who study stem cell biology and/or translation.
-The Institute is housed on the Cambridge Biomedical Campus, and is the largest research institute of its kind in Europe.

 The aims of CSCI are to: